Climate Risk

 Why Scope 3 Matters (Important)

 Scope 3 emissions represent the largest and most complex part of corporate emissions, making them critical for climate risk assessment, regulatory compliance, and strategic planning.
+Understanding Scope 3 is essential for comprehensive climate action and ESG performance.

 Scope 3 is a key driver of transition risk and regulatory exposure